 - Testing, monitoring, and rollout plan

-What an AI Voice Agent for Healthcare Is (and How It Works)
+What an AI Voice Agent for Healthcare Is

 A healthcare voice agent is a system, not a single model.
 It is a pipeline that moves speech into actions, with safety and compliance controls around it.

-How it works in simple steps (call > STT > LLM > tools > TTS)
+How it works in simple steps ?

 Think of it as a loop: